robertguss/go-basics-softcover-book/chapters/go-basics-9-loops-in-go.md

 # Loops

-In this chapter, we are going to explore how loops work in the Go programming language.

 ## For loop

 Looping in Go is rather straightforward as there is only one kind of loop in Go, the `for` loop.